 Offshore Model Testing in the Alfond W2 Ocean Engineering Lab

-The basin is 30 meters long by 9 m wide (98 x 30 ft), and has a working depth of floor of 0 meters to 4.5 meters.
-The basin contains a 16-paddle wave generator, a beach, a moving wind wall, and an adjustable floor.
+The basin is 30 meters long by 9 meters wide (98 x 30 ft), and has a working depth of floor of 0 meters to 4.5 meters.
+The basin contains a 16 paddle wave generator, a beach, a moving wind wall, and an adjustable floor.

 16 Paddle Wave Maker

-Our 5 m x 3.5 m x 6 m wind machine can generate wind speeds up to 12 m/s with flow direction relative to waves up to 180 degrees.
+Our 5 meter x 3.5 meter x 6 meter wind machine can generate wind speeds up to 12 m/s with flow direction relative to waves up to 180 degrees.